yintong-zhou/NetworkConnection/README.md

 # NetworkConnection
 C# network connection

-This class can be enable connection of two computers with credential access.
+This class can enable connection of two computers with credential access.